 With the overwhelming amount of products available online, most consumers welcome targeted ads because the content is more relevant to their interests.

-“It only sucks if you want it to,” said Flutz of Coffeeble.
+“It only sucks if you want it to,” Flutz said.

 Flutz agrees that targeted ads make his shopping experience more efficient.
 “At least I am seeing the stuff I want to see rather than something that doesn’t appeal to me at all,” he said.

-Other consumers, like Ethan Taub, find targeted ads helpful to finding new brands.
+Other consumers, like Taub, find targeted ads helpful to finding new brands.